simonehagey/orbdot/docs/source/model_fitting.rst

     \log{B_{12}} = \log{\mathrm{Z}}_{1} - \log{\mathrm{Z}}_{2}

 where :math:`\log{\mathrm{Z}}` is the Bayesian evidence, defined such that a lower value signifies a superior fit to the observed data.
-The calculated Baye's factor is then compared to the thresholds established by :cite:t:`KassRaftery1995`, tabulated below.
+The calculated Bayes factor is then compared to the thresholds established by :cite:t:`KassRaftery1995`, tabulated below.

 .. table::